msveshnikov/turbocontent/server/package.md

-# Boiler Server Package Documentation
+# Turbocontent Server Package Documentation

-This document provides a comprehensive overview of the configuration and dependencies for the backend server of the Boiler.pro platform, as defined in the file:
+This document provides a comprehensive overview of the configuration and dependencies for the backend server of the Turbocontent.pro platform, as defined in the file:
   server/package.json

-Boiler Server (named “boiler-server”) is the backend component powering Boiler.pro—an AI-driven research and presentation platform.
+Turbocontent Server (named “turbocontent-server”) is the backend component powering Turbocontent.pro—an AI-driven research and presentation platform.
 It leverages modern Node.js features (ES modules) and many industry-standard libraries to support API endpoints, authentication, AI service integrations, and performance monitoring.

 ---